State / Territory Benefits - California

-Eligibility: Honorably discharged Veterans who engage in sales not services business activities.
+Eligibility: Honorably discharged Veterans who engage in sales (not services) business activities.
+Eligibility criteria will differ based upon local jurisdiction.
 Proof of honorable discharge must be made to the local appropriate county/city licensing authority.

 Unemployment Insurance: Unemployment Insurance (UI) payments (benefits) are intended to provide temporary financial assistance to unemployed workers who meet the requirements of state law.

 Apply online for Unemployment Insurance at eApply4UI or via telephone at 1-800-300-5616

 You will be asked to provide basic information about yourself such as: